PostgreSqlStan/postgresqlstan.github.io/_posts/2022-03-24-encoding-story.md

 * \x92 - replace: Obviously should be an apostrophe, which is what U+0092 is.
 * \x81 - remove: Even if this byte is intended to be a valid character, it appears in the midst of gibberish or other invalid bytes.
 Converting it to a "correct" character could not improve the accuracy of the lyrics.

+*Trying to examine long passages of unicode text in the terminal is the first time I've been genuinely disappointed by the performance and behavior of the standard pager, less.
+A more modern pager is very appealing at the moment.*

 <figure style="width: 800px" class="align-center">
   <a href="/assets/images/tangled.jpeg" title="Tangled" alt="painting of several cursive characters twisted into one">
   <img src="/assets/images/tangled.jpeg" alt="painting"></a>